Guess my number! From binary tricks to general base representations, how many cards are needed?: Conclusion

 Starting from the classic street performance of Giuseppe Polone, we have developed a general framework for representing integers with collections of cards (or tables) indexed by the powers of an arbitrary base~$b$.
 This perspective leads naturally to an explicit formula for the number of cards required to identify any given integer and highlights, both visually and theoretically, the special efficiency of base~2.

 Two principal results emerge.
 First, for every integer $n$, the binary representation requires the fewest cards to guarantee an unambiguous guess.
 Second, when the total number of cards is fixed, base~2 yields the widest range of integers that can be represented.
-Together these findings give precise quantitative meaning to the intuition that binary encoding is the most economical way to convey information.
+Together these findings give precise quantitative meaning to the intuition that binary encoding is the most economical way to convey information means of information transmission for schemes based on yes/no queries

 Beyond their recreational charm, these observations illustrate core ideas of mathematics and computer science.
 The game offers a concrete entry point to positional numeral systems, logarithmic growth, and the concept of information as counted in bits.
 It can enrich classroom discussions, inspire exploratory projects, or simply entertain audiences of all ages.
 Thus a simple street trick becomes a vivid demonstration of the universal power and elegance of binary representation.